 Treating the Culture of Obesity

-The most recent Robert Wood Johnson State of Childhood Obesity data shows that 19.3% of children between the ages of 2-19 in the United States have obesity.
+Recent Robert Wood Johnson State of Childhood Obesity data show that 19.3% of children between the ages of 2-19 in the United States have obesity.
 When I see children who have obesity in primary care or in the Connecticut Children’s weight management program, I take a diet history.
 Processed foods that patients often report as staples in their diet include hot ranch Cheetos or Doritos, Oreos, sugary cereals such as Frosted Flakes or Fruit Loops, Lunchables, Kraft Macaroni and Cheese, and pizza.
 Common beverages include sweetened iced teas, juices, sports drinks, sodas and chocolate milk.
 They will often run through an entire day of consumption without mentioning a single fruit or vegetable.

 In addition to asking about diet, I also ask about their physical activity and their screen time.
 This statistic has surely been worsened by the COVID-19 pandemic, but many children report not engaging in any physical activity at all, and screen time outside of remote schooling is often greater than four hours daily, and is sometimes greater than eight hours per day.
 Kids are sedentarily on social media, streaming TV and video content, or gaming for significant parts of their day and night, which also consequently adversely affects their sleep.